Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 2. Aura: Slow development of non-headache symptom.
 See [[#^d15b83|Aura symptoms]]
 3. Headache

 Pregnancies *reduce* headaches.
-However, management and drug use change for safty reasons.
+However, management and drug use change for safety reasons.
+See [[#Migraine Headhache management:]]

+## Cluster Headache
+A vry rare headache disorder.
+It is poorly understood, seen primarily in men and smokers.

 ## Cluster headache